How do Bookies Set Odds? | How do Bookies Calculate Odds?

 ODDS (*)

 When you add the probability percentages in this table, the result is 105 (37.00 + 31.00 + 37.00).
 This figure means that the house edge is 5%, which means that the bookmaker will make a profit of 5 EUR from each 100 EUR bet no matter which of these outcomes occur.
+Now you really learn how to make money betting on football.
 In other words:

 Why do bookmakers keep changing the odds?